Line (heraldry): Wavy and nebuly

 A line wavy (also called undy) is a sine wave, often used to represent water; a line nebuly is similar but with more exaggerated meanders, representing clouds.
 There are confusing, ambiguous and non-standard uses of a wavy in the military heraldry of the United States to refer to irregularly wavy lines.

 The wavy chief in the arms of Lord Nelson was blazoned as undulated.

-The field of the arms of the 40th Finance Battalion of the United States Army is blazoned per fess wavy (in the manner of a Taeguk) The chief in the arms of Professor S.W.
-Haines is wavy of one crest and depressed in the centre of one point.
+The field of the arms of the 40th Finance Battalion of the United States Army is blazoned per fess wavy (in the manner of a Taeguk).

 In wavy crested the waves appear like pointed breakers.

 The arms of James Hill show an example of barrulets wavy crested to the sinister on the upper edge.

+The chief in the arms of Professor S.W.
+Haines is wavy of one crest and depressed in the centre of one point.

 There are examples of even greater complexity and specificity in the wavy line, such as the arms of "Baron Nolan ... [which include] three 'bars wavy couped composed of two troughs and a wave invected of one point on the upper edge and engrailed of one point on the lower edge'".

 Specification of the number of "undulations" in nebuly can be seen by Jochen Wilke's roundel, with ten.
 (It is uncommon for lines of partition to modify a charge other than an ordinary.)

+The Blount family of Worcestershire, England, whose members held the titles of Baron Mountjoy and two baronetcies, bore Barry nebuly of six or and sable.

+Nebuly lines also appear in the arms of the former borough councils of Fleetwood (Lancashire) and Hyde (Cheshire).